iop098321qwe/custom_bash_commands/README.md

 * Build a wiki to keep information organized.
 * Build a SOP for creating new functions/aliases.
 * Build an SOP for documenting changes.
+* Create a list of commands (Useful Commands to Remember) that can be displayed using a command, potentially in the help command for CBC.
+   * The idea is to have additional tools not created with the script to install additionally and display information about.

 # To Test